 - 2 Elected members take up office on the day after the official declaration of the election results is publicly notified.
-However, they cannot make any decisions or otherwise act as a member until they have made an oral declaration and made a written declaration in the form set out in clause 14, Schedule 7 of the Local Government Act 2002. - 3 The oath for the Community Board members elect is taken at the inaugural meeting of the Community Board.
-However there are circumstances when members make an oath at a time that is not an inaugural meeting. - If a member was unable to be present at the inaugural meeting or has been elected by a byelection, then the oath is made at a meeting as soon as practicable following the by-election or at a meeting where the members elect are present.
-The Mayor or his nominee will receive and witness the declarations of the Community Board.
+However, they cannot make any decisions or otherwise act as a member until they have made an oral declaration and made a written declaration in the form set out in clause 14, Schedule 7 of the Local Government Act 2002. - The oath for the Community Board members elect is taken at the inaugural meeting of the Community Board.
+The Mayor will receive and witness the declarations of the Community Board.

-- a) Receives the report titled "Making and Attesting of Members Declarations" dated 12 February 2020. - b) Determines that this matter or decision be recognised not significant in terms of Section 76 of the Local Government Act 2002. - c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the Act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) Notes that the Mayor has received and witnessed the declarations of the Ardlussa Community Board members.
+- a) Receives the report titled "Making and Attesting of Members' Declarations" dated 11 February 2020. - b) Determines that this matter or decision be recognised not significant in terms of Section 76 of the Local Government Act 2002. - c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the Act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) Notes that the Mayor has received and witnessed the declaration of the Tuatapere Te Waewae Community Board members.